CaptainCrowbar/crow/docs/format.md

 std::string T::str(const FormatSpec& spec) const;
 ```

-Either of these signatures may be used: the `str()` function can use a
+Either or both of these signatures may be used: the `str()` function can use a
 `FormatSpec` or just yield a single format if no options are required.
-If
+If both
-both are present, the `FormatSpec` version will always be used.
+are present, the second version will be used.

 ## Formatting algorithm